vantagecreative/genesys-jekyll-2/README.md

 ------
 # Download Genesys-Jekyll-2 Repo

+# Choose Location
-# Choose Site/Folder and Update URL and BaseURL in _config.yml
+Update URL and BaseURL in _config.yml

 # Change into your new directory
 cd ~/genesys-jekyll-2